Genesis Mission

 BHAG 1 (big, hairy, audacious goal!).
 Biological immortality through proteomic correction

-Prompt: Use the JGI Genomics and EMSL Data to map the precise folding failures that lead to senescence.
+Prompt: Use the JGI and EMSL Data to map the precise folding failures that lead to senescence.
 Cross-reference this with the MVP health records to identify the “immortality markers” in rare human lineages.
 Design a self-replicating nanobotic repair system, informed by NSLS-II Imaging, that resets the epigenetic clock of every cell in a living organism to a biological age of twenty-five.

 ASI Response: Aging is an accumulated software error in the proteome.
 By introducing a synthetic corrective enzyme that targets the following mitochondrial DNA sequences, the decay process ceases…